-- Anything covered in the lectures is examinable. - The exercises are examinable, apart from those that are explicitly stated as being nonexaminable.
-I've indicated which exercises are particularly important.
-The exercises (including those that are deemed important) may change from one year to the next. - There are some topics covered in the lecture notes that I either skimmed over very briefly in the lectures or omitted completely; these (together with any exercises on these topics) are not examinable.
-Again, which topics are omitted may change from one year to the next. - The statements of all the major theorems and propositions that I covered in the lectures are examinable, as are their proofs. - There are several past exam papers on the course website; this year's exam is similar in spirit to previous years'.
-Section A contains four compulsory short-answer questions worth a total of 40 marks.
-Section B contains three longer questions each worth 30 marks, of which you must do two.
-The 15-credit exam contains an extra Section C, containing three questions worth 50 marks in total. - There is a .pdf file on the course webpage which gives a non-exhaustive list of commonly-made mistakes in the exam in previous years.
+- Anything covered in the lectures is examinable. - The exercises are examinable, apart from those that are explicitly stated as being non-examinable or included for completeness only. - There are some topics covered in the lecture notes that I either skimmed over very briefly in the lectures or omitted completely; these (together with any exercises on these topics) are not examinable.
+Which topics are omitted may change from one year to the next. - The statements of all the major theorems and propositions that I covered in the lectures are examinable, as are their proofs. - The course is examined by a 2 hour written examination in January.
+The format of the exam will be the same as in 2018/19: there will be 4 questions of which you have to answer 3.
+(If you attempt all 4 questions then only your best 3 answers will count.)
+Past exam papers give a good guide as to what you could be asked to do. - There is a .pdf file on the course webpage which gives a non-exhaustive list of commonly-made mistakes in the exam in previous years.
 Please read this and don't make the same mistakes yourself!
 Finally, none of the material covered in this lecture is examinable!

-$\S$ 28.2 Compact surfaces
+§23.2 Compact surfaces

-In Lecture 22 we saw how, given $g \ge 2$ , we could construct a Fuchsian group $\Gamma$ such that $\mathbb{H}/\Gamma$ is a torus of genus g (i.e. we constructed a Fuchsian group with signature (g, -)).
+In Lecture 22 we saw how, given $g \geq 2$, we could construct a Fuchsian group Γ such that \mathbb{H}/Γ is a torus of genus g (i.e. we constructed a Fuchsian group with signature (g, -)).
 Thus we can generate a large number of surfaces using hyperbolic geometry.
 The following two theorems say that, in some sense, most surfaces arise from hyperbolic geometry.
 Below, you may think of 'compact' as meaning 'closed and bounded'.
-Moreover, the boundary of the surface can be thought of as its 'edge'; thus the cylinder $[0, 1] \times S^1$ has a boundary (the two circles at the ends), whereas a torus does not have a boundary.
+Moreover, the boundary of the surface can be thought of as its 'edge'; thus the cylinder $[0,1] \times S^1$ has a boundary (the two circles at the ends), whereas a torus does not have a boundary.

-Theorem 28.2.1 (Möbius Classification Theorem (1863))
+Theorem 23.2.1 (Möbius Classification Theorem (1863))

 Let S be a compact orientable surface and suppose that S does not have a boundary.
 Then S is either:

-- (i) a sphere,
+(i) a sphere,

 - (ii) a torus of genus 1, or

-- (iii) a torus of genus $g, g \ge 2$ .
+- (iii) a torus of genus $g, g \ge 2$.